 The software used for creating virtual machines out of real machines is called a hypervisor.
 A few examples are:

-It enables automated creation and scaling of virtual machines when demand arises.
+It enables automated creation and scaling of virtual machines when the demand arises.

 A few examples of cloud computing software are: